Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/event-sourced-domain-model.md

 However, this approach brings significant advantages that make the pattern worth considering in many scenarios:

-- #### Time traveling
+- ### Time Traveling

   Just as the domain events can be used to reconstitute an aggregate’s current state,
-  they can also be used to restore all past states of the aggregate.
+  They can also be used to restore all past states of the aggregate.

   In other words, you can always reconstitute all the past states of an aggregate.

   This is often done when analyzing the system’s behavior,